Devon Erickson Facebook: Social Media Pictures Give Clues About Alleged Colorado School Shooter

 — The Washington Times (@WashTimes) May 8, 2019

-Police have released no details about the possible motive for the attack, which took place just miles from Columbine High School, site of one of the deadliest school shootings in American history.
+Police have released no details about the possible motive for the attack, which took place just miles from Columbine High School, the site of one of the deadliest school shootings in American history.
 As WRAL reported, two suspects walked into the school and began shooting at students in two classrooms.

 Deputies from the Douglas County Sheriff’s Department arrived within minutes, which Sheriff Tony Spurlock said likely prevented more bloodshed.